-How B plan is different from a Pitch deck?
+How Business plan is different from Pitch deck?

 What does a B-plan do?

-- Learn about your industry, market and competitors.
+- To learn about your industry, market and competitors

 - Write down exactly where you are in the market and where you’re headed.

 - Identify challenges you may come across and work out strategies to avoid or overcome them

 - Understand your business finances, including managing cash-flow and determining your break-even point